SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Scientific articles

+This is a list of seminal articles on different fields of artificial intelligence.
+This is list is not meant to be complete (but I will expand with time and you can suggest additions).
+I see a starting point of articles that should be read it, I consulted most of them for my tutorials and many them present the basis of the artificial intelligence.

 | Link | Topic | Year | Description |
 | --------- | ------ | ------ |------ |
 | [LeNet-5](http://yann.lecun.com/exdb/publis/index.html#lecun-98)| computer vision | 1998 |showing that you can stack convolutional layers instead of dense layers |